 The fourth vector: basal parts of the ventricles

-The final vector stems from activation of the basal parts of the ventricles.
+The final vector stems from the activation of the basal parts of the ventricles.
 The vector is directed backward and upwards.
 It heads away from V5 which records a negative wave (s-wave).
 Lead V1 does not detect this vector.

 Implications and causes of wide (broad) QRS complex

 Prolongation of QRS duration implies that ventricular depolarization is slower than normal.
 The QRS duration is generally <0,10 seconds but must be <0,12 seconds.
-If QRS duration is ≥ 0,12 seconds (120 milliseconds) then the QRS complex is abnormally wide (broad).
-This is very common and a significant finding.
+If the QRS duration is ≥ 0,12 seconds (120 milliseconds) then the QRS complex is abnormally wide (broad).
+This is a very common and significant finding.
 The reason for wide QRS complexes must always be clarified.
 Clinicians often perceive this as a difficult task despite the fact that the list of differential diagnoses is rather short.
 The following causes of wide QRS complexes must be familiar to all clinicians:

 - Hyperkalemia: Hyperkalemia causes slow impulse transmission (in all myocardial and conduction cells) and prolongation of the QRS duration.

-- Drugs: class I antiarrhythmic drugs, tricyclic antidepressants, and other medications can cause widening of the QRS complex.
+- Drugs: class I antiarrhythmic drugs, tricyclic antidepressants, and other medications can cause a widening of the QRS complex.